ryan-blunden/sourcegraph-dockerfilelint-extension/README.md

-# sourcegraph-dockerfilelint-extension
+# Dockerfile lint Sourcegraph extension

-Sourcegraph extension to lint a Dockerfile from Sourcegraph and GitHub
+Sourcegraph extension to lint a Dockerfile from Sourcegraph and GitHub.